 To answer the question a definition of quality is needed.

-If the strength of the weld is a definition of quality then both welding methods produce a strong weld.
+When the strength of the weld is a definition of quality then both welding methods produce a strong weld.

-If the look of the finished weld is your measurement then with skilled hands both processes will produce good looking welds.
+When the look of the finished weld is your measurement then with skilled hands both processes will produce good looking welds.